XertroV/tm-better-totd/README.md

 A TOTD browser with info about your PBs and medals.

+Features:

+* View your medals by month, by campaign, or for all TOTDs.
+* Easily and quickly play any TOTD in Solo.
+* Filter TOTDs by date, medals, author name.
+* Instant PB loading, after TOTDs load.

+If a map appears to be stuck, you can trigger a reload by loading and exiting that map.

+Note: Instant PB loading is experimental, please report bugs.
+As a backup, your PBs are loaded from the game's API, too (takes about 5 min to full load all PBs).

 ### TODO

 - sort by # of ppl who have AT